gowrav-vishwakarma/SimpleMultiAgent/README.md

   $tools
   When given a task, think through the problem step-by-step, consider the roles and capabilities of other agents, and use the available tools when necessary.
 Provide detailed explanations of your thought process and decisions.
 tools:
-  - GoogleSearch
+  - GoogleSearch  # List of tools this agent can use
-pre_prompt: true
+pre_prompt: true  # Whether to use the global pre_prompt
-post_prompt: true
+post_prompt: true  # Whether to use the global post_prompt
 agentConnections:
-  - SummarizerAgent
+  - SummarizerAgent  # Other agents this agent can interact with
-color: "#FFA07A"
+color: "#FFA07A"  # Color for console output
-llm_config:
+llm_config:  # Language Model configuration
   type: ollama
-  model: llama3
+  model: phi3:latest
-  temperature: 0.3
+  temperature: 0.1
   max_tokens: 1000
   stream: true
-rag_config:
+rag_config:  # Retrieval-Augmented Generation configuration
   enabled: true
   vector_db:
     type: "chromadb"